crate/tsperf/DATA_GENERATOR.md

 ### Environment variables configuring the behaviour of the Data Generator

 The environment variables in this chapter are used to configure the behaviour of the data generator

+#### NUM_THREADS

+Type: Integer

+Value: A positive number.

+Default: 1

+The Data Generator will split the insert into as many threads as this variable indicates.
+It will use `threading.Threads` as

 #### ID_START